Kazakhstan: Several killed in blasts at arms depot | DW | 27.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A blaze triggered several explosions at an ammunitions depot in the south of the country.
-Five people were killed and 90 wounded.
+A blaze triggered several explosions at an ammunition depot in the south of the country.
+Nine people were killed and 90 wounded.

 All of the casualties were members of the military or rescue workers, the Kazakh agency Tengrinews reported

-A series of blasts triggered by a fire at a military base in southern Kazakhstan killed five servicemen and wounded 90 people, officials said Friday.
+A series of blasts triggered by a fire at a military base in southern Kazakhstan killed nine servicemen and wounded 90 people, officials said Friday.

 According to the country's defense minister, the soldiers died while trying to put out the fire which triggered some 10 blasts.